testfairy/docs/docs/04_iOS_SDK/08_Accessing_Logs_From_XCode.md

 * Open menu Window -> Devices.
 * Select the device which you want to inspect.
 * Click on the little arrow toggle button at the bottom of the window.
-* New divider will open up with up-to-date logs from the device.
+* A new divider will open up with up-to-date logs from the device.

 ![How to access device logs](../../img/ios/accessing-logs/accessing-logs-from-xcode.png)